paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-053-public-transportation.md

 **(d) Distribution of Grant Funds.—** Funds allocated under section 5338(a)(2)(J) shall be distributed as follows:

-(1) **National distribution.—** — $65,500,000 shall be allocated to all States and territories, with each State receiving $1,250,000 and each territory receiving $500,000.
+(1) **National distribution.—** — $65,500,000 for each of fiscal years 2013 and 2014 and $43,606,849 for the period beginning on October 1, 2014, and ending on May 31, 2015, shall be allocated to all States and territories, with each State receiving $1,250,000 for each such fiscal year and $832,192 for such period and each territory receiving $500,000 for each such fiscal year and $332,877 for such period.

 (2) **Distribution using population and service factors.—** — The remainder of the funds not otherwise distributed under paragraph (1) shall be allocated pursuant to the formula set forth in section 5336 other than subsection (b).